 Provide leadership to the introduction of one of the course sessions, selecting a topic that particularly interests you.
-Either individually or with another student, introduce a topic utilizing suggested readings and other complementary sources of information.
-Most students organize a group exercise related to the topic.
+Either individually or with another student, introduce a topic utilizing suggested readings and other complementary sources of information and organize a group exercise related to your topic.
 Please discuss your ideas with the instructor, who will provide you with ideas and guidance.
 New references and other sources identified by the students will enrich future editions of the course.
-Feel free to innovate and utilize your creativity.
+Unleash your creativity when preparing for your session.